luorui93/vive_tracker/README.md

 # Installation Instructions
 1. [Install the latest VulkanSDK from here.](https://vulkan.lunarg.com/sdk/home#linux)

-      1. Download the latest VulkanSDK .run file, and run it in a turminal `chmod u+x ./vulkansdk* && ./vulkansdk*`
+      1. Download the latest VulkanSDK tarball file vulkansdk-linux-x86_64-xxx.tar.gz

-      2. Enter the directory and install to your system `cd VulkanSDK/1.* && sudo ./install/install_to_sys`

-      3. Add this directory to your system environment `source /absolute/path/to/VulkanSDK/setup-env.sh >> ~/.bashrc`

-      4. `source ~/.bashrc`
+      2. Decompress the file and run the `vulkansdk` file in the folder

 2. Install Steam from http://store.steampowered.com/

-      1. Install dependencies for OpenVR. `sudo apt-get install libsdl2-dev libudev-dev libssl-dev zlib1g-dev python-pip`
+      1. `sudo apt install steam`

       2. Open steam with `steam` command, or through the Ubuntu menu.
 Make a Steam account & Log in.

       3. Enable the Steam beta through the Steam Menu -> Settings -> Account -> Beta Participation.
 [See the video here to see how to enable the beta.](https://www.youtube.com/watch?v=7AFUcj3HpvE)